lupyuen/lupyuen.github.io/src/lte.md

 ![LTE Modem Power](https://lupyuen.github.io/images/lte-power2.png)

-Note that Power Key and Reset are __inverted for GPIO Pins__ PC4 and PB3.
+Note that Power Key and Reset are __High-Low Inverted__ for GPIO Pins PC4 and PB3.

 (So High means Low and vice versa)